Which polysaccharide is an important component in the structure o... | Channels for Pearson+

 Multiple Choice

-Which polysaccharide is an important component in the structure of many animal and fungal cells?
+Which polysaccharide is an important component in the structure of many animals and fungi?

 A